 Management uses judgment in determining the fair value of the acquired net identifiable tangible and intangible assets at the date of a business combination, which requires making assumptions and estimates about future events.
 The assumptions and estimates with respect to determining the fair value of the acquired intangible assets and property, plant and equipment generally require the most judgment.
-Changes in any of these assumptions or estimates used in determining the fair values of these acquired assets could impact the amounts recorded at the date of the business combination.
+Changes in any of these assumptions or estimates used in determining the fair values of these acquired at the date of the business combination.

 Any goodwill resulting from a business combination is an asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognized.
-Goodwill at December 31, 2021 relates to the Company's acquisitions of various businesses.
+Goodwill at December 31, 2022 relates to the Company's acquisitions of various businesses.
 Goodwill is not amortized but is tested for impairment annually or more frequently if changes in circumstances indicate a potential impairment.
 Goodwill impairment is assessed based on a comparison of the recoverable amount of a cash-generating unit to the underlying carrying value of that cash-generating unit's net assets, including goodwill.
 Significant estimates are required in determining the recoverable amount of each cash-generating unit, including a discount rate, a growth rate and revenue projections.
-When the carrying amount of the cash-generating unit exceeds its fair value, the recoverable amount of goodwill related to the cash-generating unit is compared to its carrying value and excess of carrying value is recognized as an impairment loss (Note 13).
+When the carrying amount of the cash-generating unit is compared to its carrying value and excess of carrying value is recognized as an impairment loss (Note 14).

-Notes to the Consolidated Financial Statements for the years ended December 31, 2021 and 2020 (in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements for the years ended December 31, 2022 and 2021 (in thousands of Canadian dollars)